gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

 If your GitLab server is running within Kubernetes, Prometheus will collect metrics from the Nodes in the cluster including performance data on each container.
 This is particularly helpful if your CI/CD environments run in the same cluster, as you can use the [Prometheus project integration][] to monitor them.

-When enabled, the bundled Prometheus server monitors Kubernetes and automatically [collects metrics][prometheus-cadvisor-metrics] from each Node in the cluster.

 To disable the monitoring of Kubernetes:

 1. Edit `/etc/gitlab/gitlab.rb`